-- SLT present at the start of each exam to welcome candidates and check only correct year groups are entering the exam room. - Candidate cards are placed on each desk to indicate which candidate is sitting there. - The card shows the centre number, candidate number and full name of each candidate. - The invigilator/exam officer will use this card to verify the identity of each candidate by checking the card and the candidate name and number against the seating plan and register. - It is therefore vital that these cards are not written on or defaced in any way as they form part of the official identity verification process required by the awarding bodies.
+- SLT present at the start of each exam to welcome candidates and check only correct year groups are entering the exam room. - Candidate cards are placed on each desk to indicate which candidate is sitting there. - The card shows the candidate photograph, candidate number and full name of each candidate. - The invigilator/exam officer will use this card to verify the identity of each candidate by checking the card and the candidate name and number against the seating plan and register. - It is therefore vital that these cards are left facing upright on the desk and are not written on or defaced in any way, as they form part of the official identity verification process required by the awarding bodies.